top of page

 Q: IS SALUTOGENIC DESIGN ONLY FOR HEALTHCARE?

-A: No, though it's common to see salutogenic design associated with the healthcare sector because its root word "salutogenesis" (salut even meaning health, in Latin) is from the medical sector.
-With their #1 priority being the health and well-being of their occupants, the healthcare sector was the first to adopt a salutogenic design model.
-Schools were next, with a focus on primary and secondary education, now followed by corporate offices and the government.
+A: No, though it's a common association due to its origins (the root word "salutogenesis" is from the medical sector --- salut even meaning health in Latin) and seminal research within healthcare environments.
+With the health and well-being of occupants as their #1 priority, the healthcare sector was first to adopt a salutogenic design model.
+Schools were next, with a focus on primary and secondary education, now followed by corporate offices and the federal government.
+However, salutogenic design is a critical design strategy in any environment where people spend extended periods of time or are working on important tasks.
+Integrating salutogenic design principles into space architecture, to support longterm off-Earth living (e.g., lunar, martian, and orbital habitats), is a prime initiative of Salutogenic Design & Consulting Group.

 Q: ARE THERE BUILDING STANDARDS FOR SALUTOGENIC DESIGN?